Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Tuning the Learning Rate in the Presence of Delays

-The above assumption is notably verified in the following situations: \begin{enumerate*}[\itshape i\upshape)] \item a coordinator-worker scheme in which the transmission of the gradients are \emph{in order} (first come, first served); \item broadcasting of newly received and computed gradient over a fixed communication network; \item whenever two agents communicate their gradient pools are synchronized and the gradients are exchanged in the order they become available to the agents. \end{enumerate*} As a consequence, \cref{asm:in-order} is satisfied in many relevant setups and can otherwise be enforced by imposing \emph{iii)} at the price of a higher communication cost.
+The above assumption is notably verified in the following scenarios: \begin{enumerate*}[\itshape i\upshape)] \item a coordinator-worker scheme in which the transmission of the gradients occurs \emph{in order}, in first-come, first-serve manner; \item broadcasting of newly received and computed gradient over a fixed communication network; \item whenever two agents communicate their gradient pools are synchronized and the gradients are exchanged in the order they become available to the agents. \end{enumerate*} As a consequence, \cref{asm:in-order} is satisfied in many relevant setups and can otherwise be enforced by imposing \emph{iii)} at the price of a slightly higher communication cost.